AuroraAmissa/ProjectUnison/content/ch2-basics/characters-origins.md

 * **Acquired:** Acquired traits can be caused by genetic variation, or gained over the course of a character's life due to events such as injury, training or encounters with esoteric forces.
 Acquired traits (and any talents bought with an acquired variation) are lost when your character is polymorphed.

-* **Essence:** Essence traits are innate to a character's magical essence, due to distant ancestory or simply individual nature.
+* **Essence:** Essence traits are innate to a character's magical essence, due to distant ancestry or simply individual nature.
 Unlike innate traits, they can manifest in characters of any lineage.
-However, essence traits cannot be purchased after the first level without story justification, subject to GM approval.
+Essence-based talents are always (Su) abilities, unless the talent is explicitly marked (Ex).

 * **Innate:** Innate traits are typically a fundamental part of a character's biology or essence that cannot be easily changed.
 Innate traits cannot be added to an existing lineage without backstory justification, subject to GM approval, nor can they be purchased after the first level without story justification.
 Innate traits (and any talents bought with an innate variation) are lost when your character is polymorphed.